-The FATCA provisions of the Code impose withholding taxes on certain types of payments to (i) foreign financial institutions that do not agree to comply with certain diligence, reporting and withholding obligations with respect to their U.S. accounts and (ii) non-financial foreign entities that do not identify (or confirm the absence of) substantial U.S. owners.
-The withholding tax of 30% would
+The FATCA provisions of the Code impose withholding taxes on certain types of payments to (1) foreign financial institutions that do not agree to comply with certain diligence, reporting and withholding obligations with respect to their U.S. accounts and (2) non-financial foreign entities that do not identify (or confirm the absence of) substantial U.S. owners.
+The withholding tax of 30% currently applies to dividends and after December 31, 2016, the gross proceeds of a disposition of our common stock paid to certain foreign entities unless various information reporting requirements are satisfied.
+For these purposes, a foreign financial institution generally is defined as any non-U.S. entity that